Jira alternative for startups: Ravel vs Jira

 A real-world example

-The result: status reflects reality instead of whoever remembered to update Jira last.
+Status reflects reality instead of whoever remembered to update Jira last.

 Dependencies & critical path